Linearization of RF Power Amplifiers: Chapter 1

 • Modulated signals in radar systems (e.g., pulse-modulated signals) also require PAs capable of handling rapid changes in amplitude.
 The linearity of the PA is crucial for ensuring accurate detection and minimizing signal distortion.

-RF Test Designer
+RF System Designer

 Conclusion